ViolaFlower/Re-Console/README.md

 - An easy to use calculator which can calculate anything from basic calculations to nether portal calculations, farm rate calculations and more.
 - Borderless fullscreen mode (Mods>Minecraft>Video Settings to enable)
 - Better grass and snow (Mods>Minecraft>Quality Settings to enable)
+- Customizable and easy to use zoom mod
 - Dark Mode resource pack to save your eyes some strain
 - Dynamic lighting (Mods>RyoamicLights on 1.21.1, Mods>LambDynamicLights on 1.20.1)
-- Easy to use zoom mod
 - Free multiplayer via e4mc, open to LAN and send the link to your friends to play!
 - Input fixes for MacOS and Linux
 - Optifine resource pack features